yogeshhegde/processor-sdk-doc/source/linux/How_to_Guides/Target/Processor_SDK_Linux_File_System_Optimization_Customization.rst

 .. rubric:: Purpose
    :name: purpose

+.. ifconfig:: CONFIG_sdk in ('PLSDK')

     The purpose of this article is to explain the file systems that are delivered as part of the Processor SDK Linux and how those file systems can be modified to customize them for your use case.
 The tools discussed in this article are installed by default in the Processor SDK Linux file system for your convenience.

+.. ifconfig:: CONFIG_sdk in ('PSDKLA')

+    The purpose of this article is to explain the file system that is delivered as part of the |__SDK_FULL_NAME__| and how this file system can be modified to customize it for your use case.
+The tools discussed in this article are installed by default in the |__SDK_FULL_NAME__| file system for your convenience.

 |

 .. rubric:: Pre-built File Systems
    :name: pre-built-file-systems

+.. ifconfig:: CONFIG_sdk in ('PLSDK')

     The Processor SDK Linux ships with two default file systems.
 They are:

     #. base-rootfs-<machine>.tar.gz - This file system is the simple file
        system that forms the base of the SDK file system.
 It has some basic utilities installed but is intended to be rather small and light weight.
     #. tisdk-rootfs-<machine>.tar.gz - This file system is created by taking
        the base file system and adding all the additional SDK components such as 3D graphics, matrix, profiling tools, etc. It is a larger file system but is meant to have most of the tools developers would need when working with TI processors.

     Both of these file systems contain the **opkg** package manager and can be used as a starting point for system optimization as discussed in the next sections.

+.. ifconfig:: CONFIG_sdk in ('PSDKLA')

+    The |__SDK_FULL_NAME__| ships with a default file system:

+    #. tisdk-rootfs-image-<machine>.tar.gz - This file system is created by taking
+       a base file system and adding all the additional SDK components such as 3D graphics, matrix, profiling tools, etc. It is somewhat larger than a base file system, but is meant to have most of the tools developers would need when working with TI processors.

+    This file system contains the **opkg** package manager and can be used as a starting point for system optimization as discussed in the next sections.

 |